-Walther Haage's son had just completed his horticultural studies at Humboldt University in Berlin together with his wife Liebgund.
+Walther Haage's son had just completed his horticultural studies at Humboldt University, Berlin together with his wife Liebgund.

 1989 - New opportunities with the fall of the Wall

 Challenges and opportunities - the political turnaround offers enough of both.
 The connections interrupted during the GDR era quickly come back to life.
 A lively exchange with the DKG Ortsgruppe Kassel and the Staatliche Sukkulentensammlung Zürich is resumed.
 Contacts with German botanists and cactus growers are also being revived.

 Despite economic uncertainty, Hans-Friedrich Haage takes the big step into self-employment on September 1, 1990 and applies to the Treuhandanstalt for the company to be reprivatized.
 At this time, the local market no longer offers much; cacti are not so high on the wish list of East German customers.
 It is a very difficult starting point.

 That is why Hans-Friedrich Haage begins to develop his company into a retail and mail-order nursery for lovers of cacti and succulents.

 Cactus friends from all over the world still associate the name Haage with its long tradition even after twenty years of interruption.
 This makes the reboot easier.
 It was already foreseeable after three years: It was the right decision.
 Kakteen Haage sends first-class seeds and plants all over the world again.